Allan Crite: Artwork

-Crite hoped to depict the life of African-Americans living in Boston in a new and different way: as ordinary citizens or the "middle class" rather than stereotypical jazz musicians or sharecroppers.
+Crite hoped to depict the life of African-Americans living in Boston in a new and different way: as ordinary citizens or the "middle class" rather than stereotypical representations as jazz musicians or sharecroppers.
 Through his art, he intended to tell the story of African Americans as part of the fabric of American society and its reality.
 By using representational style rather than modernism, Crite felt that he could more adequately "report" and capture the reality that African Americans were part of but often unaccounted for.

 Crite explained his body of work as having a common theme:

 His paintings fall into two categories: religious themes and general African-American experiences, with some reviewers adding a third category for work depicting Negro spirituals.
 Spirituals, he believed, expressed a certain humanity.
 Crite was a devout Episcopalian, and his religion inspired many of his works.
 His 1946 painting Madonna of the Subway is an example of a blend of genres, depicting a Black Holy Mother and baby Jesus riding Boston's Orange Line.
 Other pieces such as School's Out (1936) reflect on the themes of community, family, society.
 On his faith and the role of liturgy in his pieces, Crite said in an interview:

 His work is recognizable in its use of rich earth tone colors.
 According to one biographer, his favorite color was "all colors" and his favorite time of year was "anything but winter."
 According to one reviewer, "Crite's oils and graphics, even when restricted to black and white, are bright in tonality, fine and varied in line, extremely rhythmic, dramatic in movement, and often patterned."

 Crite's works hang in more than a hundred American institutions, including the Museum of Modern Art in New York, the Art Institute of Chicago and Washington’s Phillips Collection.
 The Boston Athenaeum holds the largest public collection of his paintings and watercolors, a bequest from Crite in gratitude for his long tenure there as a visiting artist.